 WHO WE’VE REACHED

-More than 2,200 people across Western New York have been trained by Compeer in Mental Health First Aid!
-This number continues to grow as more and more individuals are learning from this curriculum.
+More than 4,500 people across Western New York have been trained by Compeer in Mental Health First Aid!
+This number continues to grow as more and more individuals are learning about this curriculum.

 Mental health challenges – such as depression, anxiety, psychosis and substance use – are shockingly common in the United States.
 In fact, more than one in five American adults will have a mental health problem in any given year.
 The National Council for Behavioral Health certifies individuals throughout the nation, including Compeer, to provide Mental Health First Aid courses to prepare their communities with the knowledge and skills to help individuals who are developing a mental health problem or experiencing a mental health crisis.
 Identified on SAMHSA’s National Registry of Evidence-Based Programs and Practices, the training helps the public better identify, understand and respond to signs of mental illnesses.